Please wait, your file is being uploaded. This could take several minutes.

 12pm – 1.30pm

-Let’s talk about fat, with artists Mike Thompson and Arne Hendricks, and Science Gallery Melbourne, while eating deliciously fatty three cheese jaffles around the fire.
+Let’s talk about fat, with artists Mike Thompson, Nina Sellars and Tanya Ha, while eating deliciously fatty three-cheese jaffles around the fire.

 This very special discussion coincides with the Science Gallery Melbourne’s ‘Disposable’ exhibition, featuring a fatberg being grown by Mike Thompson and Arne Hendricks.